 1. Clean the Area

-Before tackling your hard water stains, give your tub a clean to remove any dirt.
-Use your usual bathroom cleaner and rinse well once you’re finished.
-You should now be able to see any limescale that’s left behind, staining your bathtub.
+Before attempting to clean any hard water stains, give your bathtub a quick wipe to remove any other dirt that is present.
+Use your usual bathroom cleaner and rinse it well once you’re finished.
+You should now be able to clearly see any limescale and other hard water stains left on your bathtub.

 2. Ventilate Your Bathroom